-Revenue represents sales of veterinary services, laboratory diagnostic services and crematoria services which are recognised in accordance with IFRS 15, at the point in time when the performance obligation is satisfied.
-Revenue is recognised when the laboratory test, veterinary consultation, veterinary procedure or cremation is completed.
+Revenue represents sales of veterinary services which are recognised in accordance with IFRS 15, at the point in time when the performance obligation is satisfied.
+Revenue is recognised when the veterinary consultation or veterinary procedure is completed.

 Members of customer loyalty schemes, for example Healthy Pet Club, pay annually or monthly subscription fees and receive preventative consultations and treatments over a twelve-month period, being the life of the contract.
 Annual subscription fees are received annually in advance and monthly subscription fees are received evenly over a twelve-month period.
 Revenue is recognised in line with the cost profile of individual performance obligations as they are completed in accordance with the contract and not in line with the receipt of subscription fees.
 In normal circumstance this results in revenue recognised in advance of cash received as performance obligations are weighted towards the beginning of the twelve-month contract.